saschazepter/hg/rust/README.rst

 - hgcli.
 A project that provides a (mostly) self-contained "hg" binary, for ease of deployment and a bit of speed, using PyOxidizer.
 See ``hgcli/README.md``.
-- hg-core (and hg-cpython): implementation of some functionality of mercurial in Rust, e.g. ancestry computations in revision graphs, status or pull discovery.
+- hg-core (and hg-pyo3): implementation of some functionality of mercurial in Rust, e.g. ancestry computations in revision graphs, status or pull discovery.
 The top-level ``Cargo.toml`` file defines a workspace containing these crates.